JasperWagen/HTML5ExamRevisionNotes/HTML5ExamBrief.md

 Absolute positioning:
   * Element is excluded from the flow of the document
   * It is instead placed in a "geometric position"  (fixed distance from top and side)
-  * Position does not vary with scrolling ie. header and footer
+  * Position will vary with scrolling

 **Manage content overflow:**
 * *Overflow* is the management of elements that exceed their allotted *bounding box*